mimee.xyz

 View My GitHub Profile

-In 2023, I am developing my PhD thesis on AI Privacy -- broadly towards data economy and the governance on machine learning and AI -- in the computer science department of NYU's Courant Institute of Mathematics.
+In 2024, I am developing my PhD thesis on AI Privacy -- broadly towards preserving data rights with security techniques -- in the computer science department of NYU's Courant Institute of Mathematics.

 I worked as an engineer at Google Chrome, Baidu Silicon Valley AI Lab, and UnifyID.
-I PhD-interned at Facebook AI Research, and TikTok Recommendations.
+I PhD-interned at Facebook AI Research, and TikTok Applied ML recommendations.

-Over the past 5 years I have been involved in fostering an interdiscplinary research community on machine learning and systems at NeurIPS.
+Over the past 5 years, I have been co-fostering an interdisciplinary research community on machine learning and systems at NeurIPS.
+We believe machine learning is impactful not just through replacing existing systems, but by fundamentally changing the ways we build new ones.

 PhD Research

-Netflix and Forget Efficient and Exact Machine Unlearning from Bi-linear Recommendations (with ByteDance) đź”—đź”—
+Efficient and Exact Machine Unlearning from Bi-linear Recommendations.Paper draft.

 1. 🔗⬇️🔗 Mean-field analysis for causality in social media amplification.
 This abstracts social media recommenders to an influence on election outcomes.